 Image and text contributed by Sreenivasan Jain, Journalist, New Delhi

-Some text is paraphrased from a recent Book – Civil Disobedience, by my father Late.
-Shri LC Jain, noted economist and Gandhian.
+Some text is paraphrased from the Book – Civil Disobedience : Two Freedom Struggles, One Life, memoirs of my father LC Jain, noted economist and Gandhian.

-This image was photographed in Delhi, shortly after my Paternal grandparents Chameli and Phool Chand, got married.
+This image was photographed in Delhi, shortly after my paternal grandparents Chameli and Phool Chand, got married.
 She was 14 and he was 16.
 It was unusual for couples in our family to be photographed, especially holding hands, which turned out to be an indication of the unconventional direction their lives would take.
-They were both Gandhians and Freedom fighters.
+They were Gandhians and freedom fighters.

-The prestigious Chameli Devi Jain award for Journalists was named after my grandmother .
-The only visible reminder of her brush with radical politics of the freedom movement was the milky cornea in her right eye, the result of an infection picked up in Lahore Jail where she had spent 4 months in 1943.
+The only visible reminder of her brush with the radical politics of the freedom movement was the milky cornea in her right eye, the result of an infection picked up in Lahore Jail where she had spent 4 months in 1932.
 Otherwise, she was Ammaji: gentle, almost luminous in her white saris, regular with her samaik (Jain prayer), someone who would take great pleasure, on our Sunday visits, to feed us dal chawal (rice and lentils) mixed with her own hands.

 Ammaji moved with my grandfather into the family home in the teeming bylanes of Dariba in Chandni Chowk.
 But he had developed a growing interest in Gandhi and the nationalist movement and soon broke away from the family business to join the Delhi Congress.
 In 1929, soon after the call for Poorn Swaraj at the Lahore session, he was arrested for the first time.